laggy3/ai-yt-timestamp/README.md

-🎥 AI YouTube Timestamp Generator
+🎥 AI YouTube Timestamp Generator(DEVOLPING STAGE)

 An AI-powered web application that automatically generates timestamps (chapters) for YouTube videos by analyzing the video’s transcript.
 This helps creators improve video navigation, SEO, and viewer experience.